-Expanding Partner Integrations and Third-Party Developer Platform example, in June 2022, we partnered with CGS Partner to deliver virtual training solutions for front-line workers across the Fortune 500.
-The companies will combine the CGS TeamworkARTM platform with Matterport's industry-leading digital twins to help customers train workers faster, increase productivity, and reduce costs by training workforces remotely using an exact digital replica of the work environment in immersive 3D.
-In July 2022, we partnered with Burns & McDonnell.
-With this relationship, Burns & McDonnell customers can use the Matterport Digital Twin Platform, including software services and hardware, to optimize construction expansion and maintenance projects.
-The collaboration equips businesses in the energy, utilities, and manufacturing industries with a continuous digital, visual documentation solution that improves operations, enhances collaboration, and increases safety in each project stage.
-In March 2023, we announced a new integration with Autodesk Construction Cloud - a portfolio of software and services that combines advanced technology, a builders network and predictive insights for construction teams - making it easier for project teams using Matterport and Autodesk Build ® to collaborate within critical project management workflows.
+Expanding Partner Integrations and Third-Party Developer Platform

+We aim to foster a strong network of partners and developers around our Matterport platform.
+Through integration with our open, scalable and secure enterprise platform, organizations across numerous industries have been able to automate workflows, enhance subscriber experiences and create custom extensions for high-value vertical applications.
+In March 2023, we announced a new integration with Autodesk Construction Cloud, a portfolio of software and services that combines advanced technology, a builders network and predictive insights for construction teams, making it easier for project teams using Matterport and Autodesk Build ® to collaborate within critical project management workflows.
 This new integration allows project stakeholders to enhance the "Request for Information" (RFI) process in Autodesk Build, moving from traditional methods of communication to immersive digital twin technology, powered by Matterport.
 In April 2023, we announced the general availability of new integrations with IoT TwinMaker, enabling enterprise customers to seamlessly connect Internet of Things (IoT) data into visually immersive and dimensionally accurate Matterport digital twins.
-AWS IoT TwinMaker is a solution from Amazon Web Services (AWS) that makes it easier for developers to create digital twins of real-world systems such as buildings, factories, industrial equipment, and production lines.
+Our solution that is integrated with Amazon Web Services (AWS) IoT TwinMaker makes it easier for developers to create digital twins of real-world systems such as buildings, factories, industrial equipment, and production lines.
 This new offering from Matterport supports enterprise digital transformation efforts by providing customers with an efficient and cost-effective solution to remotely optimize building operations, increase production output, improve equipment performance, and increase environmental health and safety at their facilities.